openharmony/docs/en/application-dev/napi/neural-network-runtime-guidelines.md

 6. Create an executor.

-    After the model compilation is complete, you need to call the execution module of the Neural Network Runtime to create an inference executor.
+    After the model compilation is complete, you need to call the execution module of NNRt to create an inference executor.
 In the execution phase, operations such as setting the model input, obtaining the model output, and triggering inference computing are performed through the executor.
     ```cpp
     OH_NNExecutor* CreateExecutor(OH_NNCompilation* compilation)
     {